Japanese women enamoured of "Mr Right" love game apps

 "It may be virtual, but if it's 'a boyfriend from a game,' then you can enjoy it whenever you want," said Shimada.
 "The games that make you feel the ups and downs of a real relationship have all the elements to get women hooked."

 The video game industry has always had a strong male following, but it seems to have found a way to finally capitalize on female users.
-The sector based on such love simulation games grew by 30.4% with 14.6 billion yen (109.6 million pounds) in sales in 2011, according to Yano Research Institute.
+The sector based on such love simulation games grew by 30.4% with 14.6 billion yen ($177.3 million) in sales in 2011, according to Yano Research Institute.

 The growth of smart phones has had a hand in this popularity through their portability and privacy, said Nozomi Wada, an editor at AppBank, a website that reviews apps.